zbMATHOpen/Update_Links/README.md

     update-api -p DLMF
     ```

-    to update the DLMF dataset managed by  `zbmath-link-api`.
+    to update the DLMF dataset managed by  `zbmath-links-api`.
     In the next future some scraping scripts for other partners will be integrated into this package and the command

     ```
     update-api
     ```

-    will do an automatic update of all links managed by `zbmath-link-api` for all partners.
+    will do an automatic update of all links managed by `zbmath-links-api` for all partners.

     **Remark 2.** To generate csv files (but not update the database) which can be used to manually update the database use the command